usexfg/.github/profile/README.md

 ***Unlike*** traditional fiat currencies issued by central banking cartels of the world, **XF₲** is more accurately defined as a form of hard money for its fixed, yet dynamic money supply of 8 Million **XF₲**.
 And unlike even most PoW cryptocurrencies, Fuego is designed to **thrive** within a disinflationary ecosystem; incentived thru XFG transaction fees, C0DL3 gas fees, & lottery-style block fees from certificates of deposit transactions: [COLD](https://github.com/usexfg/cold-dao) fees being a % rate of each XFG deposit amount (determined, along with interest rates, by [DAO](https://github.com/usexfg/cold-dao)- and) paid to miners.

-Fuego's **Ξlderfire Privacy Council** is a group of active & incredibly badass Fuego users and Eldernode* operators contributing to the furtherment of Fuego’s open-source network code development, and/or glorious ecosystem expansion of **XF₲** (merchants, services, tools, etc)
+Fuego's **Ξlder Council** is a group of active (& incredibly badass) Fuego users and/or Eldernode* operators contributing to the development of USEXFG's open-source code repositories, and/or expansion of the **XF₲** ecosystem (merchants, services, tools, etc)

 <sup>(*) Eldernodes are service nodes which earn a percentage for each txn they relay on Fuego network.
 For more info and a list of tutorials, see & contribute to our [Guides](https://github.com/usexfg/Guides/wiki/) section.